rkuma183/wilsonmar.github.io/_posts/2016-04-09-loadrunner-javascript-coding.md

 CAUTION: Deleting an entry under Extra Files, that physical file is deleted from the file system as well.

-There is also a file <strong>WJS1_Config.js</strong> to hold functions configuring overall script behavior such as printing and common start and end transaction handling.

 ### Create custom Access functions